Authenticate

 4. bind vpn vserver <VPN-vserver-Name> -policy insert_auth_browser_type_hdr_pol -priority 10 -gotoPriorityExpression END -type AAA_RESPONSE

-Moving to the system browser provides support for additional capabilities such as:
+Moving to the system browser provides more capabilities such as:

-• Ability to use existing user certificate from the devices keystore during authentication process.
+• Ability to use an existing user certificate from the device keystore during the authentication process.

 • Support for few third-party authenticators like SITHS eID.

-Embedded browser is used as the default browser for authentication if the administrator has not configured the above Rewrite policy.
+Embedded browser is used as the default browser for authentication if the administrator hasn’t configured the above Rewrite policy.

 This table lists the browsers that are used for authentication based on the configuration on the NetScaler Gateway and Global App Config Service: